 There are accommodations available for travellers in Lake Abbe including hotels, campsites and Afar Huts.
 The site is well known for its sunrises and sunsets.

-What Should I Take To Djibouti?
+What Should I Take to Djibouti?

 Canadian Embassy in Djibouti